 Is it ethical to virtually stage a home?

 Yes, as long as you disclose it.
 The National Association of Realtors allows virtual staging as long as the images are accurately labeled.
 Most MLS systems have a checkbox for "virtually staged."
-Honesty builds trust.
+Honesty builds trust with buyers and protects you from potential liability.
+Always include a disclaimer in both online and print materials.

 How long does it take to get virtually staged images?